The WFE’s Sustainability Conference

 Session 7: Fireside Chat: Sustainability Under the Microscope: The Role of Assurance

-- How are ethical frameworks evolving to address the unique challenges of assuring forward-looking information such as transition plans or scenario analysis?
+• How are ethics frameworks evolving to address the unique challenges of assuring forward-looking information such as transition plans and scenario analysis?

-- Where should policymakers draw the line between mandatory assurance requirements and allowing markets to innovate?
+• Where should policymakers draw the line between mandatory assurance requirements and allowing markets flexibility to innovate?

-- With different jurisdictions adopting varying sustainability reporting regimes, how can assurance standards support comparability and avoid regulatory divergence?
+• With different jurisdictions adopting different sustainability reporting regimes, how can assurance standards support comparability and decision-usefulness?

-- What should exchanges and regulators consider when integrating assured sustainability information into listings, designations or market labels?
+• What should exchanges and regulators consider when integrating assurance considerations into listings, designations and market labelling contexts?

 Moderator